 - Show up prepared.
 If there will not be a makeup artist present, then have your makeup and clothes ready to roll.
 Bring the required number of outfits and make sure the clothes are pressed and clean.

 - Know your best side.
 Practice being photographed before you get to the shoot and know which side of your face you prefer.
-For most people, this will be the side of your face with the more upturned features (read about it in this article from Lifehacker).
+For most people, this will be the side of your face with the more upturned features (read about it in this article).

 I have a set of more extensive headshot tips for actors and models that I would be happy to send you — just drop me a line.
 The tips include everything from makeup and hair to posing and outfits.
 Enjoy the photos!